1hexk/CPU-Scheduler-Simulation/README.md

+﻿
-﻿# CPU Scheduler Simulation in Java
+# CPU Scheduler Simulation Project

-## Project Overview
+## Project Objective

-The study of CPU scheduling algorithms is a critical aspect of computer science and systems programming.
-In this project, we have developed a Java program to simulate the behavior of a CPU Scheduler.
-The simulation considers a simple system with a single CPU serving multiple jobs arriving at time 0.
-Three scheduling algorithms are implemented: First-Come-First-Serve (FCFS), Round-Robin (RR) with a quantum of 10ms, and Multi-level queue with two Round-Robins (quantum = 8ms for the first and quantum = 16ms for the second) and a First-Come-First-Serve.
+The objective of this project is to develop a Java program that simulates the behavior of a CPU Scheduler, creating multiple threads to perform specific tasks in the simulation.
+The focus is on implementing three distinct scheduling algorithms: First-Come-First-Serve (FCFS), Round-Robin (RR) with a quantum of 10ms, and Multi-level feedback queue (RR8, RR16, and FCFS).

-## Software and Hardware Tools Used

-The program is built using the Java Development Kit (JDK) and the Eclipse Integrated Development Environment (IDE).

-## Strengths and Weaknesses

-### Strengths
-- The program reads process data from a file and implements three scheduling algorithms, enabling users to compare results.
-- Users can easily test various scenarios by changing input data.
-- Results of each algorithm are printed, allowing for a comprehensive analysis.

-### Weaknesses
-- The program lacks an aging mechanism, potentially leading to processes with long waiting times not being executed promptly.

-## Threads Created

-Two threads are implemented in the program:

-1. **Read Thread:**
-   - Reads the input file, parses the data, and stores it in a data structure for further processing.

-2. **Algorithm Thread:**
-   - Implements the chosen scheduling algorithm, schedules jobs, and manages resources efficiently.

-## Multithreading Speed-Up Performance

-Multithreading enhances application performance by allowing multiple tasks to run concurrently, optimizing resource usage.
-However, it introduces complexity and potential issues such as race conditions and deadlocks.

-## Output Method

-The program offers flexibility in output format preferences.
-A table format is suggested for educational purposes, presenting all relevant data for each operation concisely.

-## Simulating the Operating System
+## System Description

-Simulating an operating system involves emulating key features such as I/O operations, memory management, and other functionalities.
-This requires additional classes and functions in the program to handle specific tasks associated with operating systems.
+Consider a simple system with a single CPU that serves multiple jobs arriving at time 0.
+Each job has a Process Control Block (PCB) containing essential information such as ID, state, burst time, required memory, and necessary statistics (turnaround time and waiting time).
+The program reads process information from a file (input.txt) in an independent thread, creating PCBs and placing them in the job queue.
+Another thread continuously checks memory availability and loads jobs from the queue to the ready queue, ensuring sufficient memory space.
+The main thread executes the selected scheduling algorithm, allowing the user to choose from the available options.

-## Structure of the Input File
+### Structure of the Input File

-A sample input file of three jobs is given as follows (Process ID: burst time in ms; Memory required in MB):
+A sample input file format for three jobs is as follows:

 ```
 [Begin of job.txt]